-The Internet undoubtedly is the best place to stay updated with the latest news and information, to connect with old friends or making new.
+The Internet undoubtedly is the best place to stay updated with the latest news and information, to connect with old friends or make new ones.
 And not to be surprised, the benefits of the internet are now enticing the senior citizens also.
-The latest researches and surveys show that there is a significant increase in the number of senior internet adopters lately, over 80% of older adults now have a smartphone.
-May it be the online shopping, banking, reading news, and updates or dating, seniors are the new technology hopefuls.
+The latest researches and surveys show a significant increase in senior internet adopters lately, over 80% of older adults now have a smartphone.
+Maybe it is online shopping, banking, reading news, and updates, or dating; seniors are the new technology hopefuls.

 There are, however, two types of senior internet users, one who want to play safe and remain in the shallow end of the internet and the other category includes the seniors who are largely connected to the latest gadgets and the digital world and want to dig deep into the internet and its benefits.

-While it is certainly good to see the seniors getting into the internet, it is also worrisome when it is about their online safety.
+While it is certainly good to see seniors getting into the internet, it is also worrisome when it is about their online safety.
 The internet sure is bliss but can turn into a curse if you are not careful with your privacy settings.
 While it can never be 100% safe but we can certainly minimize the risk by being watchful.
-If you are one of those new internet adopters or if you have some seniors in your family who are new to the internet, download this Online Safety Tips Guide for Seniors for them.

 Read: Internet Security article and tips for Windows users